 DiFoRem is completely hardware independent and can be used compatibly in rear view, front view, top view or surround view camera systems.

 Artificial intelligence and neural networks help the automotive industry in all areas, from construction and design to production and the further development and improvement of safety and comfort.
 They can thus become pioneers for the mobility of the future, and they also give us, the experts at EDAG Electronics, the opportunity to support and accompany our customers on their way to an autonomous vehicle.

-Our colleague Jacek Burger, Project Manager Embedded Systems & AI, will be glad to help you to get a more detailed insight into these technologies and which application areas are still possible.
+Our colleague Jacek Burger, Head of Embedded Systems & Computer Vision/AI, will be glad to help you to get a more detailed insight into these technologies and which application areas are still possible.